Laxsjo/BracketContext/README.md

 - Shortcut contexts for when the cursor is in between a pair of brackets.
 - The ability to customize and define new bracket types.
 - Commands for jumping to start and end of pairs of brackets.
+- A shortcut context for when the cursor is at the start of a new line, with only whitespace in front of it.

 > **Note:** This extension doesn't add any shortcuts.
 It only adds new contexts and commands which you can use to create new shortcuts.